getjavelin/documentation/docs/javelin-core/integration.md

 </Tabs>

 ## LLM Response
-All responses from Javelin are encapsulated in an `llm_response` structure with additional `metadata`.
+All responses from Javelin are encapsulated in OpenAI response format.

 For example, a request to OpenAI would look like the following: